The Alsace Experience

 - Visits to the 12th century Haut-Koenigsbourg castle and the 7th century monastery/convent at Mont St. Odile, both with dramatic settings in the Vosges mountains.

 - A day along the crest of the Vosges mountains, with expansive views of Alsace, the Black Forest, and the Alps.
-We’ll have a traditional lunch at a ferme-auberge.
+We’ll enjoy a special gastronomic lunch at a restaurant in a wine village and a traditional Alsatian meal at a ferme-auberge.

 - Visits to World War I and World War II sites.